 In the process of compositional expansion, it is often the case that an age-length key (ALK) is employed to expand population numbers-at-length to population numbers-at-age (Quinn and Deriso 1999, Ailloud and Hoenig 2019).
 It is through the ALK, and the subsequent age expansion, that observations of age composition are derived from fishery-independent and fishery-dependent sources.
-Conditional age-at-length (CAAL), in which paired age-length data are used as an indication of the age distribution for a specific length, is used to inform length-at-age and it’s related uncertainty (Taylor and Methot 2013).
-CAAL data can be used directly within SCAA models to inform estimates of growth as well as composition data (Lee et al. 2019) and has been implemented in a number of operational stock assessments (e.g., McGilliard et al. 2019, Hulson et al. 2022).
+Conditional age-at-length (CAAL), in which paired age-length data are used as an indication of the age distribution for a specific length, is used to inform length-at-age and its related uncertainty (Taylor and Methot 2013).
+CAAL data can be used directly within SCAA models to inform estimates of growth as well as composition data (Lee et al. 2019) and it has been implemented in a number of operational stock assessments (e.g., McGilliard et al. 2019, Hulson et al. 2022).
 An intrinsic component to both the ALK and CAAL is the variability in length for a given age.
-Further, when using CAAL data as an additional likelihood component to a SCAA model one must determine the input sample size to be used to weight this information.
+Further, when using CAAL data as an additional likelihood component to a SCAA model, one must determine the input sample size to be used to weight this information.

 Despite the acceptance of requiring an input sample size to weight age composition data in SCAA models that reflects the added uncertainty caused by overdispersion common to age sampling, and the recognition of the inherent variability in the ageing process when reading otoliths and in the growth process upon which age-length keys are based, these sources of uncertainty have not been previously integrated in an objective estimation method for input sample size.
 In this study, we extend the methods of Stewart and Hamel (2014) to estimate age composition input sample size that includes both ageing error and growth variability in the estimation process.
 We show, in a step-wise process, the added variability in age composition sample size from including ageing error and growth variability across a number of species that reflect differing life histories and levels of ageing difficulty.